2023-07-30 22:24:00

 On the other hand, 19% of parents admitted that they search their children’s phones.
 This behavior is more common among parents of teenagers aged 13 and older, perhaps motivated by a desire to protect their children from inappropriate or dangerous content.

 Surprisingly, 14% of parents surveyed in this study said they had no control over their children’s use of cell phones.
-This raises questions about the underlying reasons for this choice and highlights the diversity of parental approaches to technological control.
+This raises questions regarding the underlying reasons for this choice and highlights the diversity of parental approaches to technological control.

 1690761003